LucasCardoso197/irc_kalinka/README.md

 Run server first, to liston for connections:
 - make run_server

-Then run the client as many times as you want on another terminal:
+Then run the client on another terminal:
 - make run_client

+When both the server and client are open, they can exchange messages normally by just typing the message on the terminal and pressing enter.

+Client commands:
-To close the server use ^C(Ctrl+C).
+- close connection and finish the program:
+- /quit or Ctrl + D